BradyHuai/NASA-Search-API/README.md

 - Framework: Android SDK
 - UI Components: SearchView, ListView, ImageView, TextView

-The app follows the triditional Model View Controller design pattern, user interact with the main activity and triggers controller to send get request to NASA's Image API.
+The app follows the traditional Model View Controller design pattern, user interact with the main activity and triggers controller to send get request to NASA's Image API.
 The controller itself is an AsyncTask where it creates the get request using the query passed in from the view and makes the HTTP connection.
 The controller then receives the data, updates the model and send the model back to the view to be displayed.
 The model `ItemNASA` can be found in the file `app/src/main/java/com/example/nasasearchapi/data/ItemNASA.java`, it encapsulates information related to each NASA item:
 - Title of the NASA image
 - Description of the NASA image
 - the date when the NASA image is created